Q: Who is eligible for LENS?

 Q: When is the LENS program?

-LENS will take place July 13 – August 1, 2013.
-Students will arrive to campus on Saturday, July 13 and dive right in.
+Students will dive right in on their arrival day.
 On the final day of the program, students will participate in a graduation ceremony and final presentations to families and faculty.

 Q: How do I apply for LENS?

 Applications may be submitted electronically or by mail.
 In addition to the application form, applicants are required to submit a high school transcript and two essay responses.

 Q: Can I talk to a staff member?